jesuodz/algorithms-data-structures/README.md

 # All my code from practice

-This is my personal log for all the code I've been doing with books and tutorials.
+This is my personal log for all the code I've been doing with in college, with books and tutorials.